WhaleWellWell/WhaleWellWell/README.md

 ![An AWESOME Header](./HeaderWDev.png)

 ### 👋 Hi there, Whale here...
-Just wanted to say HELLO!
+Just wanted to say HELLO 😄!
 I am WhaleWellWell, which is a play on the words, "Well well well" which means, "Indicating pondering or consideration, often with sarcasm or mock surprise."
-So, with all that out of the way... welcome to my profile! :)
+So, with all that out of the way... welcome to my profile! 👋👋👋

 ![](https://img.shields.io/badge/Code%20Editor-VSCode-blue)
 ![](https://img.shields.io/badge/OS-Linux-blue)